philipwellener/multi-agent-patrol-sim/README.md

 ## Lessons learned

 ### What went well:
-- Behavior trees are actually pretty nice to work with once you get the hang of them
+- Behavior trees worked well, but were a bit difficult to implement to get started
-- A* is solid - just works out of the box most of the time
-- Terminal visualization is surprisingly satisfying to watch
+- A* worked well without many complications
+- Visualization is a really cool feature (reminds me of roomba)
-- Modular design paid off when debugging (could test pathfinding separately)
+- Modular design was helpful  when debugging (could test pathfinding separately)

 ### What was trickier than expected:
 - Agent collision avoidance.
 First attempt was basically "stop and wait" which led to deadlocks
-- Getting the timing right - too fast and you can't see what's happening, too slow and it's boring
-- Debugging multi-agent interactions is a pain - adding print statements everywhere made it worse
+- Debugging multi-agent interactions
-- C++ templates for the behavior tree stuff... took a few tries to get right
+- C++ templates for the behavior trees

 ### If I did this again:
-- Would probably start with fewer agents and work up
+- Would start with fewer agents
-- Maybe use a proper logging system instead of count spam
+- Add proper logging system instead of count spam
-- The obstacle avoidance could be way smarter - right now it's pretty naive
+- Obstacle avoidance could be optimized - right now it's pretty naive
 - Should have written tests earlier
-- Grid visualization could show agent paths/intentions somehow
+- Grid visualization could show agent paths/intentions

 ### Weird issues I ran into:
 - Agents would sometimes get "stuck" not because of obstacles, but because of floating point precision
 - Had a bug where agents would prefer moving diagonally even when straight lines were better
 - Memory management with the behavior trees was messier than expected

 The biggest thing was realizing that "simple" multi-agent systems get complex fast.
 Even with just a few agents, you start seeing emergent behaviors you didn't expect.
-Sometimes good (they form little convoys), sometimes not so good (traffic jams at narrow passages).
+Sometimes they form convoys, other times they create traffic jams at narrow passages.

 ## TODO